euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 The data set consists of a training set of 85 characters and a test set of 100 characters for each of the two subjects.
 For the trainings sets the labels of the characters were available.
 The task for this data set was to predict the labels of the test sets using the training sets and the labels.
+In this experiment we reached a classification accuracy for single letters of 93,5%, the winners of the competition reached 96,5%, 90,5%, and 90%.

 We also provide an example online experiment where we use the ERP data set with an pseudo amplifier that feeds the data in real-time to the toolbox, to show how